PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 11:51:16
+Last updated: 2024-04-02 11:53:20
-Random Quote: I never think of the future.
-It comes soon enough. - Albert Einstein
+Random Quote: How we spend our days is, of course, how we spend our lives. - Annie Dillard